amal-kv-aa/amal-kv-aa/README.md

 Flutter Developer from Kerala, India 🇮🇳

-Passionate about building clean, scalable, and user-friendly mobile applications for Android and iOS.
+Flutter Developer with 3 years of experience creating clean, scalable, and high-performance mobile applications for Android and iOS.
+Passionate about delivering great user experiences and maintainable code.

 ## 🚀 Tech Stack
 - Flutter